Uzonwu/uncertainty_effects_analysis/README.md

 ## Getting Started

-From the woring director, run:
+Make sure Docker is running and from the woring director, in cmd, run:

 `docker compose build --no-cache`

+And after building, run:

 `docker compose up -d`